Garan22/CarCar/README.md

     - docker-compose up

     - When you run docker-compose up and if you're on macOS, you will see a warning about an environment variable named OS being missing.
 You can safely ignore this.
-    - visit http://localhost:3000/ in your browser to view the React application
+    - visit http://localhost:3000/ in your browser to view the React application once all containers are up and running
     - In order to work with data you can create it in insomnia.